 Shorts will be displayed in a section of the YouTube mobile app homepage.
 Once you click one of the Shorts, users are taken to a feed where swiping up reveals the next video.
-This is currently only shown for users in India, where they're testing how Shorts will appear on the homepage.

 What are the requirements for a Shorts video?

 What in-app editing features will YouTube have?

 The mobile YouTube app will have a couple in-app tools for creating Shorts, including the ability to:

 - Film clips with up to 60 seconds of footage using the Shorts camera